Descriptor Distillation: a Teacher-Student-Regularized Framework for Learning Local Descriptors: Experimental Results

 \subsubsection{Impact of the Number of Layers in the Light-Weight Models}

-Considering that we have tested four 5-layer student models with different numbers of channels in Subsection~\ref{subsec:lightweight}, we evaluate the performances of the student models with different numbers of layers in this subsection.
-Similar to the experimental configuration in Subsection \ref{subsec:lightweight}, we adopt HyNet \cite{HyNet} as the teacher model.
+Considering that we have tested four 5-layer student models with different numbers of channels in \cref{subsec:lightweight}, we evaluate the performances of the student models with different numbers of layers in this subsection.
+Similar to the experimental configuration in \cref{subsec:lightweight}, we adopt HyNet \citep{HyNet} as the teacher model.
 Then, we use the Brown dataset to evaluate four light-weight student models with \{3,4,5,6\} layers respectively.
 The four models are denoted as Net-I, Net-II, Net-III, Net-IV, and Net-III is exactly the DesDis-32 in previous sections.

-Fig.~\ref{fig:arc} shows the architectures of the four light-weight models.
+\cref{fig:arc} shows the architectures of the four light-weight models.
 As seen from this figure, except the last convolutional layer that encodes the feature maps into a 128 dimensional descriptor, all the rest convolutional layers in the four models have a kernel size of 3$\times$3.
 The channel number in the first layer is 32, and is doubled whenever the feature map is downsampled through strided convolution.
-The third and fourth columns in Table~\ref{tab:fpr} report the parameter numbers and the throughputs of the four models.
+The third and fourth columns in \cref{tab:fpr} report the parameter numbers and the throughputs of the four models.
 It is noted that among these models, although Net-I has only 3 layers, it has the largest number of parameters, mainly because it uses a large convolution kernel 8$\times$8 in its last layer.
 In addition, although Net-I has the largest number of parameters, its computational cost is the lowest, hence, it has the largest throughput.
 In general, with the increase of the layer number, a student model achieves a relatively smaller throughput.

-Table~\ref{tab:fpr} also reports the false positive rates at 95\% recall by the four student models.
+\cref{tab:fpr} also reports the false positive rates at 95\% recall by the four student models.
 As noted from this table, with the increase of the layer number, a student model generally achieves a relatively higher patch verification performance, but a relatively slower inference speed.
-Among them, Net-III could achieve a relatively great balance between computational efficiency and accuracy ($\approx 1.4\times$ faster than Net-IV without a significant drop in performance).
-That is why we adopt 5-layer-networks in Section~\ref{sec:experiments}.
+Among them, Net-III could achieve a relatively better balance between computational efficiency and accuracy ($\approx$1.4$\times$ faster than Net-IV without a significant drop in performance).
+Thus, we adopt 5-layer-networks in \cref{sec:experiments}.